stefanotorresi/facile-it.github.io/content/blog/eng/switching-to-hugo-and-github-pages.md

 ## What we were searching for
 Before, we were using an hosted CMS to run the blog, [Ghost](https://ghost.org/).
 We were happy with the results, it wasn't our concern to administrate the server or bother about other hosting stuff.

 But, as many other developers, we were **hitching for something** more aligned with our inclinations: we wanted a tool that was closer to our daily jobs and our skills.
-We were also having **problems during the revision phase** of the articles, since multiple persons couldn't review and edit an article at the same time, fearing the risk of overwriting each other work.
+We were also having **problems during the revision phase** of the articles, since multiple persons couldn't review and edit an article at the same time, fearing the risk of overwriting each other's work.

 We then came down with a list of requirements for our blog; we wanted: